- Interstate Connectivity

 |Chicago, IL||721 Miles|

-The Charlottesville Albemarle Regional Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, Chicago, New York City, Orlando, Philadelphia, and Washington, DC via American Airlines, Delta Airlines, U.S. Airways, United Airlines, and Allegiant.
+The Charlottesville-Albemarle Airport (CHO) provides direct, daily flights to Atlanta, Charlotte, New York City, Philadelphia, and Washington, DC, via American, Delta, and United Airlines.
 Other airports in the region include the Culpeper Regional Airport, the Gordonsville Municipal Airport, the Louisa County Airport/Freeman Field, and the Orange County Airport.

-Central Virginia also offers access to Dulles International Airport and its 49 direct destinations and 420 international departures weekly as well as Reagan National Airport, Richmond International Airport, and Baltimore/Washington International Airport.
+Central Virginia also offers access to major international airports: Dulles International Airport, Reagan National Airport, Richmond International Airport, and Baltimore/Washington International Airport.

 The Port of Virginia is the deepest shipping channel on the East Coast, offering businesses an efficient and cost effective method of moving ocean freight.
 The Port can be one of the most significant competitive advantages for companies importing and exporting products internationally.
 More than 30 international steamship lines service the Port, and rail connections to inland markets are offered via on-dock, double-stack intermodal service.
 Virginia Inland Port at Front Royal is 30 miles from Central Virginia.